STEllAR-GROUP/hpx/libs/core/async_mpi/docs/index.rst

 async_mpi
 =========

-The MPI library is intended to simplify the process of integrating MPI based codes with the |hpx| runtime.
+The MPI library is intended to simplify the process of integrating |mpi|_ based codes with the |hpx| runtime.
 Any MPI function that is asynchronous and uses an ``MPI_Request`` may be converted into an ``hpx::future``.
 The syntax is designed to allow a simple replacement of the MPI call with a futurized